 Notarial services are for all nationalities and are by appointment only.
 Appointments for notary services in Johannesburg, Durban, and Cape Town are made using the online appointment system.
 Normally the document to be notarized is for use within the United States, although there may be exceptions.
 If you have multiple documents to be notarized, you should only make one appointment.
 You will pay $50 USD, at the Embassy or Consulate on your day of appointment, for each notary seal required.

-Fees must be paid in U.S. dollars, South African Rands or by credit card at the time the service is provided.
-No U.S. currency notes issued before 2003 will be accepted.
+Fees must be paid in U.S. dollars, South African Rands or by credit or debit card at the time the service is provided.
+The card holder must be present and their name must appear on the card.
+All currency notes must be in good condition, unsoiled, and without tears or marks.
+Additionally, U.S. dollars issued prior to 2013 will not be accepted.

 On the day of your appointment, you must: